scrapy-plugins/scrapy-streaming/docs/source/quickstart.rst

 ---------------

 If you are not familiar with Scrapy, we name Spider as an object that defines how scrapy should scrape information from a domain (or a group of domains).
-It contains the all the logic and necessary information to extract the data from a website.
+It contains all the logic and necessary information to extract the data from a website.

 We'll define a simple spider, that works as follows: